 Non-Discretionary Items.
-The election of directors and advisory say on pay vote are nondiscretionary items and may not be voted on by brokers, banks or other nominees who have not received specific voting instructions from beneficial owners.
+The election of directors, advisory say on pay vote and re-approval of our performance goals are non-discretionary items and may not be voted on by brokers, banks or other nominees who have not received specific voting instructions from beneficial owners.